-- (a) Example 1.
+(a) Example 1.
 Taxpayer, an employee in the transportation industry, travels away from home on business within CONUS for 10 days during a calendar month.
 A payor pays Taxpayer a per diem allowance for meal and incidental expenses only that the payor computes using section 4.04(3) of this revenue procedure.
 The CONUS special M&IE rate is \$59 per day.
-The amount deemed substantiated under section 4.02 of this revenue procedure is equal to the lesser of the total per diem allowance paid for the month or \$590 (10 days away from home at \$59 per day). - (b) Example 2.
+The amount deemed substantiated under section

+4.02 of this revenue procedure is equal to the lesser of the total per diem allowance paid for the month (\$590) or \$590 (10 days away from home paid using the special transportation federal M&IE rate at \$59 per day).
+In this example, the total per diem allowance paid for the month and the special transportation industry federal M&IE rate are the same amount.

+(b) Example 2.
 Taxpayer, a truck driver employee in the transportation industry, is paid a "cents-per-mile" allowance that qualifies as an allowance paid under a flat rate or stated schedule as defined in section 3.03 of this revenue procedure.

 Taxpayer travels away from home on business for 10 days.
 Based on the number of miles Taxpayer is expected to drive per day, Taxpayer's employer pays an allowance of \$500 for the 10 days of business travel.
 The CONUS special M&IE rate is \$59 per day.

 Taxpayer actually drives for 8 days, and does not drive for the other 2 days Taxpayer is away from home.
 Taxpayer is paid under the periodic rule used for transportation industry employers and employees in accordance with section 4.04(4) of this revenue procedure.
 The amount deemed substantiated is the full \$500 because that amount does not exceed \$590 (10 days away from home at \$59 per day).

-expenses in computing the amount allowable as a deduction for ordinary and necessary incidental expenses paid or incurred for travel away from home, employees and self-employed individuals who pay or incur incidental expenses but do not pay or incur meal expenses for a calendar day or partial day of travel away from home may use, for each calendar day or partial day the employee or self-employed individual is away from home, an amount that the Service publishes in an annual notice.
-This amount is deemed substantiated for purposes of ' 1.274-5T(b)(2)(i) and (c), provided the employee or self-employed individual substantiates the elements of time, place, and business purpose of the travel for that day or partial day in accordance with those regulations.
-The method authorized by this section 4.05 may not be used by payors that reimburse expenses under section 4.01, 4.02, or 5.01 of this revenue procedure, or by employees or self-employed individuals who use the method described in section 4.03 of this revenue procedure to substantiate the amount of deductible meal and incidental expenses.
-See section 6.05(5) of this revenue procedure for rules related to the application of the '274(n) limitation to amounts determined under this section 4.05.
+.05 Method for incidental expenses only deduction.
+Instead of using actual expenses in computing the amount allowable as a deduction for ordinary and necessary incidental expenses paid or incurred for travel away from home, employees described in § 62(a)(2)(B)-(E), and self-employed individuals who pay or incur incidental expenses but do not pay or incur meal expenses for a calendar day or partial day of travel away from home may use, for each calendar day or partial day the employee described in this section 4.05 or self-employed individual is away from home, an amount that the Service publishes in an annual notice.
+This amount is deemed substantiated for purposes of § 1.274-5T(b)(2)(i) and (c), provided the employee or self-employed individual substantiates the elements of time, place, and business purpose of the travel for that day or partial day in accordance with those regulations.
+The method authorized by this section 4.05 may not be used by payors that reimburse expenses under section 4.01, 4.02, or 5.01 of this revenue procedure, or by employees described in § 62(a)(2)(B)-(E) or self-employed individuals who use the method described in section 4.03 of this revenue procedure to substantiate the amount of deductible meal and incidental expenses.
+See section 6.05(5) of this revenue procedure for rules related to the application of the § 274(n) limitation to amounts determined under this section 4.05.